VisualNeuroscience-UH/CxSystem/docs/modelnet_tutorial.rst

 where the *<receptor>* defines the receptor type, i.e. ge for excitatory and gi for inhibitory connections, \
-*<presynaptic group index>* and *<postsynaptic group index>* defines the index of the presynaptic and postsynaptic group\
+*<presynaptic group index>* and *<postsynaptic group index>* defines the index of the presynaptic and postsynaptic group \
 respectively.
 These indices should be determined using the *indexing tag* in the NeuronGroup()s lines.
 The next \
 field defines the type of the synapse.
-Currently there are three types of Synapses() implemented: Fixed and STDP and \
+Currently there are three types of Synapses() implemented: Fixed, STDP and \
 STDP_with_scaling.

 Examples